Skip to main content

 Solution: While there’s no tried-and-true solution to internal resistance, it’s important to remind yourself that effective DEI is about moving people toward understanding.
 This means focusing on people who don’t understand why it's important – not only those who do.

-If you make it clear what your culture stands for, some employees may eventually realize that it’s not the right place for them and choose to leave.
+If you make it clear what your company culture stands for, some employees may eventually realize that it’s not the right place for them and choose to leave.
 This isn't meant in the sense that they’re excluded, but rather that people recognize when they don’t share the same beliefs as the rest of the organization.

 How to get started with workplace diversity